antmicro/symbiflow-examples/README.md

 # SymbiFlow examples

 This repository provides example FPGA designs that can be built using SymbiFlow open source toolchain.
-The examples target the Artix-7 devices.
+The examples target the Artix-7 and the EOS S3 devices.

 The repository includes: